Thai Pumpkin Curry Recipe with Coconut

 So healthy yet hearty with tender chunks of pumpkin, chickpeas, bell peppers, spinach, cilantro, and lime juice for layers of incredible flavor.

 Everything is drenched in the most flavorful and aromatic coconut milk-based red Thai curry sauce.
-It’s so flavorful and truly my favorite part of any curry and is comprised of a combination of red curry paste, ginger, coriander, cumin, and more.
+It’s so flavorful and truly my favorite part of any curry and is comprised of a combination of red curry paste, fresh ginger, coriander, cumin, and more.

 You’d never guess that naturally vegan and gluten-free comfort food can taste so amazing!